 Quand Vous Serez Bien Vieille

-When you are old, men will not want to hear
+When you are older still, men will not hear

 How you were once the idol of the bars,

 How your lips mapped red countries through young heads

 And little poets swore your eyes were stars.

 Staying awake, though full of cold and sleep,

 You will recall a lover of good things